Are you able to sell a house with a tax lien In Oregon

 • Costs: You will have to pay any overdue property taxes and fees.
 This can be a large amount and affect your finances right away.

 • Benefits: Clearing the tax lien can make your home more appealing to buyers because they won’t have to worry about unpaid taxes.
-It can also make the sale simpler and possibly increase your home’s value.
+It can also simplify the sale and increase your home’s value.

 Consulting with your mortgage lender is a good idea to see how paying off the tax lien might impact your mortgage and finances.